 have participated in numerous projects since the beginning of the Education Programme.

 Any time and any place: The Berliner Philharmoniker’s Digital Concert Hall

 In January 2009, Berliner Philharmoniker embraced a new way to transmit concerts with its unique Digital Concert Hall.
-This innovative project – which Deutsche Bank enables and actively accompanies – opens the doors of the Philharmonie to music lovers from around the world.
+This innovative project – which Deutsche Bank enabled and actively accompanied during its early years – opens the doors of the Philharmonie to music lovers from around the world.
 More than 40 Berliner Philharmoniker performances per season are transmitted live in the Digital Concert hall.
 Here music lovers can experience the world famous orchestra with Sir Simon Rattle as well as other renowned guest conductors and soloists.
-The virtual concert hall’s database meanwhile includes more than 300 performances.
+The virtual concert hall’s database meanwhile includes more than 400 performances.

 The portal also provides extensive background information, much of it for free, such as interviews with musicians and documentaries of projects in the orchestra’s Education Programme.
-And the next step has already been taken: For the past three years, Digital Concert Hall technology has been used to transmit selected Berliner Philharmoniker concerts live to nearly 100 movie theaters in Europe.
+Furthermore the Digital Concert Hall technology has been used to transmit selected Berliner Philharmoniker concerts live to nearly 100 movie theaters in Europe.

 “The Digital Concert Hall impressively shows the dynamism and innovation that can result from a good collaboration – to the benefit of both partners and society at large.”

 have registered since the launch of the Digital Concert Hall.
 The number of subscribers to the virtual concert hall is about 26,000.